aliaksandr-afk/diplom_project/README.md

 # diplom_project :mortar_board:
 This is my diplom project based on React and Node.js.
-Main idea of project is develop online chat with video recognition people
+In this application, people can chat on video